life4/textdistance/README.md

 # Algorithms

-* **h -- hamming: substitution**.
+* **Hamming** (`h`): substitution.
 Compute the Hamming distance between the two or more sequences.
 The Hamming distance is the number of differing items in ordered sequences.
-* **l -- levenstein: deletion, insertion, substitution**.
+* **Levenstein** (`l`): deletion, insertion, substitution.
 Compute the absolute Levenshtein distance between the two sequences.
 The Levenshtein distance is the minimum number of edit operations necessary for transforming one sequence into the other.
-* **dl -- damerau-levenshtein: deletion, insertion, substitution, transposition**.
+* **Damerau-Levenshtein** (`dl`): deletion, insertion, substitution, transposition.
 Compute the absolute Damerau-Levenshtein distance between the two sequences.
 The Levenshtein distance is the minimum number of edit operations necessary for transforming one sequence into the other.
-* **s -- sorensen**.
+* **Sorensen** (`s`).
 Compute the Sorensen distance between the two sequences.
 They should contain hashable items.
 The return value is a float between 0 and 1, where 0 means equal, and 1 totally different.
-* **j -- jaccard**.
+* **Jaccard** (`j`).
 Compute the Jaccard distance between the two sequences.
 They should contain hashable items.
 The return value is a float between 0 and 1, where 0 means equal, and 1 totally different.

+Some features:

+* All algorithms except Levenstein and Damerau-Levenshtein can compute distance for more than two sequences.
+* All algorithms work with any ordered sequences.

 # Installation